tutoriel étui à couteau en cuir

 1. PATRONAGE

-Option A: Case with a pleat on the back
+Option A: Case with a fold on the back

-Place your knife on a sheet folded in 2.
+Place your knife on a sheet of paper folded in half.
 Draw an axis and place the edge of the knife on the back and on the edge of the axis.
-Fold the knife to the side and trace the contours.
+Fold the knife to the side and trace the outline.
 Then make the symmetry on the other axis of the sheet.

-Add at least 5 mm of margin on the contours of the knife.
+Add at least 5 mm margin around the edges of the knife.

 leather knife case